-I spent my first thirty minutes in Baku absolutely hating it.
+I spent my first thirty minutes in Baku, Azerbaijan absolutely hating it.

 As I got off a stuffy bus after the seven hour ride from Sheki, taxi drivers swarmed around me, the only obvious foreigner in sight.
 I pushed my way past them with several “nyets,” wanting instead to find the main bus station building to check out bus schedules for later in the week.